-In conjunction with the annual impairment testing of trade names in the fourth quarter of 2015 and 2014, the Company recorded a pretax non-cash impairment charge of \$2.1 million and \$10.0 million, respectively, related to the Physician Staffing segment.
-The Company reduced its long-term revenue forecast for the business segment in the fourth quarter of each year and as a result, the calculation of estimated fair value was less than the carrying amount of the trade names, resulting in an impairment charge.
+However, in conjunction with the annual impairment testing of trade names in the fourth quarter of 2015 and 2014, the Company reduced its long-term revenue forecast for the business segment in the fourth quarter of each year and as a result, the calculation of estimated fair value was less than the carrying amount of the trade names.
+As a result, the Company recorded pre-tax non-cash impairment charges of \$2.1 million and \$10.0 million, respectively, related to the Physician Staffing segment.

 The reduced long-term revenue forecast for 2015 was impacted by lower projected volume resulting from an under-investment in new revenue producers to keep pace with attrition.
 The reduced long-term revenue forecast for 2014 was impacted by lower projected volume resulting from a delay in changing to a more scalable business model.
-The Company valued the trade name based on a discounted cash flow using projected cash flows of an estimated royalty fee.
+The Company valued the trade name based on discounted cash flows using projected cash flows of an estimated royalty fee.
 The royalty rate was determined by a blended rate using the Market Royalty Rate Method and the Apportionment of Profit Method and has been applied consistently since the date of acquisition.
 No additional impairments of indefinite-lived intangible assets were identified.